 Mario and the Hole in the Sky: How a Chemist Saved Our Planet by Elizabeth Rusch; illustrated by Teresa Martínez (Charlesbridge)

 Secret Engineer: How Emily Roebling Built the Brooklyn Bridge by Rachel Dougherty (Roaring Brook Press)

-Votes are due on April 22nd.
-We will send out the voting link in March.
+Voting has been extended to May 1, 2o2o.
 The awards ceremony will take place on May 14th.
 The morning program will begin at 10:00 a.m.
 The awards for the Irma Simonton Black prize will be given first.
 The Cook Prizes will be awarded at about 10:45.
 Please check back later for the url to the KidLit TV livestream.
 Contact firstname.lastname@example.org if you have any questions.
 Should your students make particularly insightful comments please share them with us.
 We may read them during the ceremony. #Cookprize2020; #cclbankstreet

 Special thanks to our wonderful jury!
 Moderators Cynthia Weill and Elizabeth Segal; School for Children faculty, Katherine Enright and Rory Santaloci; School for Children alumna, Jamie Wallace; Graduate School faculty, Amy Withers and Stan Chu and Graduate School alumna, Courtney Vowels